dart-archive/www.dartlang.org/src/site/effective-dart/style/index.markdown

 ## Ordering

-To keep the preamble of your file tidy, we have a prescibed order that directives should appear in.
+To keep the preamble of your file tidy, we have a prescribed order that directives should appear in.
 Each "section" should be separated by a blank line.